arkajparkhe123/Normalization/README.md

 6. Also Counted z score
 7. Then I have drawn a heat map of zscore value

+HeatMapVisualization:
+ We have logCPM value which is obtained from the normalization function.

+ Now we can proceed for ZScore calculation

+ And we calculated variance of  z score , get top 50 variance values based on it’s descending order and then use the new variance values to print a heatmap

+ DEG(Differential Gene Expression):

+ 1. Before proceeding for gene expression we have to take a basic assumption
 Name: Arkaj Parkhe
 Msc.bioinformatics(2nd year)